On Guns and Alcohol

 There’s another option: Senator Cheuvront is merely being disingenuous and a liar, but I suppose that goes with being a politician.

-4 thoughts on “On Guns and Alcohol”
+4 responses to “On Guns and Alcohol”

-1. Cheuvront is on the Senate Judiciary Committee, where he not only voted against this bill, but he also proposed two amendments to neuter it.
+Cheuvront is on the Senate Judiciary Committee, where he not only voted against this bill, but he also proposed two amendments to neuter it.
 The man has no excuse for not knowing its contents, so I’m going to go with option 2.

-2. Well you can’t fault him for his lack of knowledge: he admitted that all he knows is that guns and liquor don’t mix.
+Well you can’t fault him for his lack of knowledge: he admitted that all he knows is that guns and liquor don’t mix.
 And on that I agree–margarita salt isn’t really very good for the barrel and unless you have a very small gun it tends to tip over the glass.
 Plus, gun oil doesn’t taste very good.